DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

 ## Roadmap

-- [ ] Change the parser to support
+- [ ] Change the parser to support:
   - [ ] Local fields
   - [ ] Enums
-- [ ] Build a visualization library
+- [ ] Build a visualization library that supports:
-    - [ ] Support of drag & drop canvas to add UML entities
+    - [ ] Drag & drop canvas to add UML entities
-    - [ ] Movable & deletable nodes
+    - [ ] Editable canvas in order to move & delete UML components and entities
-    - [ ] Implement a layout algorithm that uses bend minimization
+    - [ ] A layout algorithm that uses bend minimization
 - [ ] Support [PlantUML][plantuml-url]
   - [ ] Use PlantUML’s language to define the diagram
-  - [ ] Export image of diagram
+  - [ ] Export the image of diagram
   - [ ] Visualize the diagram within the tool's canvas

 ## Authors